benmarwick/ctv-archaeology/Archaeology.md

 Radiocarbon ages can be calibrated using many of the packages in this section:

 - `r pkg("rcarbon", priority = "core")` is useful for calibration, and also contains extensively documented functions for hypothesis testing and modelling radiocarbon ages.
+See Crema and Bevan ([2021](https://doi.org/10.1017/RDC.2020.95)) for an introduction.
 Basic calibration is also possible with `r pkg("rintcal")` and `r pkg("ArchaeoChron")`.
 - `r pkg("Bchron")` adds various calibration curves (including user generated ones); also does age-depth modelling, relative sea level rate estimation incorporating time uncertainty in polynomial regression models, and non-parametric phase modelling via Gaussian mixtures as a means to determine the activity of a site (and as an alternative to the Oxcal function SUM). `r pkg("clam")` similarly does 'classical' age-depth modelling of deposits.
 - Bayesian age-depth modelling of radiocarbon dates is available in `r pkg("nimbleCarbon")` and `r pkg("rbacon")`.
 - `r pkg("coffee")` uses Bayesian methods to enforce the chronological ordering of radiocarbon and other dates, for example for trees with multiple radiocarbon dates spaced at exactly known intervals.